cjerrington/cjerrington.github.io/src/posts/2023/2023-10-13-100-days-to-offload-update.md

 - [File dialog with PowerShell](/blog/file-dialog-with-powershell)
 - [PowerShell GUI with WPF](/blog/powershell-gui-with-wpf)

-When I write many posts, many of them are the challenges I faced and like to share my solutions in hope that it helps someone else.
+When I write, most of the topics are the challenges I faced and like to share my solutions in hope that it helps someone else.
 I also look at this challenge as a way to archive my own journey through issues with [PowerShell](/tags/powershell/), my new journey with [AWS](/tags/aws/), neat things with [Python](/tags/python/), and [more](/tags/).
 I have even gone back to my own blog post to fix a solution later, and I just knew I had written about it.

 Not too long ago was looking at my post [archives](/archive/) and I had a few less posts some months than others.
 100 posts in a year is only about 8 a month.
 I thought that was doable and took on the challenge.
 Many posts are about my coding process and progress this year, and it has been a crazy ride.
 I’ve even seen some improvements on my programming style and ability to write a solution for now, but also thinking about the future of the script and the process it’s being implemented for.